-In this brief introduction to the fourth edition of the Yearbook, I would like to summarize and point out some key aspects that occurred in 2022.
+In this brief introduction to the fifth edition of the Yearbook, I would like to summarize and point out some key aspects that occurred in 2023.
 Let' start with some numbers about people working in the Department.
-We are about 170 people: 69 professors and researchers (16 full professors, 31 associate professors, 22 researchers); 30 technical and administrative staff; about 100 PhD students and postdoc.
+We are about 235 people: 70 professors and researchers; 35 technical and administrative staff; about 130 PhD students and postdoc.
 Teaching activity has changed significantly over the last few years, by offering new courses and degrees.
-A new bachelor degree in "Earth and Climate Dynamics" was designed in 2022 (the degree will start in October 2023).
-Overall, we are involved in 9 bachelor and 10 master degrees, and we are hosting and managing 2 BSc ("Geological Sciences" and "Earth and Climate Dynamics") and 2 MSc degrees ("Environmental Geology and Earth Dynamics" and "Geophysics for Natural Risks and Resources").
-The PhD course in

-"Geosciences" keeps running very well, offering a large number of scholarships (20 in 2022) and attracting several students from abroad (25-35 % of the PhD students came from abroad over the last three years).
+A new bachelor degree in "Earth and Climate Dynamics" started in October 2023.
+Overall, we are involved in 9 bachelor and 12 master degrees, and we are hosting and managing 2 BSc ("Geological Sciences" and "Earth and Climate Dynamics") and 2 MSc degrees ("Environmental Geology and Earth Dynamics" and "Geophysics for Natural Risks and Resources").
+The PhD course in "Geosciences" keeps running very well, offering a large number of scholarships (21 in 2023) and attracting several students from abroad (25-35 % of the PhD students came from abroad over the last three years).
 What about our research activity?
-We performed very well in the last research assessment at national level (VQR 2015-19; results published in May 2022) and this allowed us to apply for the "Excellence Projects" funded by the Ministry of University and Research.
-The project "The Geosciences for Sustainable Development" was successful and will run for five years (2023-2027).
-Among the different activities of scientific dissemination, I would like to point out the great effort for the completion of the "Museum of Nature and Humankind" (Museo della Natura e dell'Uomo - MNU) that will include the former Department's collections (rocks, fossils and minerals) and other University collections of zoology and anthropology.
-The Museum will be open in June 2023.
-Prof. Fabrizio Nestola finished his appointment as Head of Department in September 2022.
-Many thanks to Fabrizio for his hard, and inspiring, work over the last four years.
+We performed very well in the last research assessment at national level (VQR 2015-19; results published in May 2022) and this allowed us to be funded by the Ministry of University and Research within the Excellence Projects scheme.
+The project "The Geosciences for Sustainable Development", which started this year and will run till 2027, aligns with the United Nations' Agenda 2030 Sustainable Development Goals and is focused on four research and teaching areas (climate change and risk mitigation; geomaterials and georesources for energy transition; water resource and soil protection and management; use of big data in Geosciences).
+Among the different activities of scientific dissemination, I would like to point out the opening of the "Museum of Nature and Humankind" (Museo della Natura e dell'Uomo - MNU) that that took place in June 2023.
+The Museum includes the former Department's collections (rocks, fossils and minerals) and other University collections of zoology and anthropology.
 Finally, this Yearbook, as previous editions, is very rich of information and gives a comprehensive overview of the Department activities, enjoy the reading!